otrv4/otrv4/README.md

 Disclaimer

 This protocol specification is a draft.
-It's currently under constant revision by its team members or by its reviewers: Nik Unger or Ian Goldber.
+It's currently under constant revision by its team members or by its reviewers: Nik Unger or Ian Goldberg.
 ```

 This is the protocol specification for Off-the-Record Messaging